muratk5n/thirdwave/en/README.md

 became part of the 'outer belt'.
-The recent Johnson [comment](https://www.bbc.com/news/uk-politics-60809454) on UKR/Brexit makes this clear; in the Brexiter mind these two issues are linked, not in the way BJ expressed obviously, but in a larger sense, being part of a new alliance forced them to be a "good soldier" that was unavoidable after Brexit.
+The recent Johnson [comment](https://www.bbc.com/news/uk-politics-60809454) on UKR/Brexit makes this clear; in the Brexiter mind these two issues are linked, not in the way BJ expressed obviously, but in a larger sense, exclusively being in that alliance forced them to be a "good soldier" for it that was unavoidable after Brexit.

 ---